RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 #### The Things Stack ABP Device Registration

 1. To register an ABP device, you need to go to your application console and select the application where you want your device to be added.
-Then you need to click **+ Add end device** as shown in Figure 23.
+Then you need to click **+ Add end device**, as shown in **Figure 23**.

 <rk-img
   src="/assets/images/wisduino/rak811-evaluation-board/quickstart/t_image_8.png"